MichaelObasa/Brainweave-OS/README.md

 # 🧠 Brainweave-OS

 **The "Personal Intelligence Layer" for the Knowledge Worker.**
-*Concept: Google Drive x Cohere—but private, local, and built for B2C scale.*
+*Concept: Google Drive x Cohere - but private, local, and built for B2C scale.*

 ---